About Fly for the Kids

 - Neurodegenerative diseases: a range of incurable and debilitating conditions that result in progressive degeneration and death of nerve cells causing problems with movement or mental functioning.

-The Complex Movement Disorders Program features a multidisciplinary team of neurologists, neurosurgeons, developmental medicine specialists, rehabilitation specialists, orthopaedic surgeons, and allied health professionals like physiotherapists, occupational therapists and neuropsychologists working together to provide comprehensive and world-leading care.
+The Complex Movement Disorders Program will feature a multidisciplinary team of neurologists, neurosurgeons, developmental medicine specialists, rehabilitation specialists, orthopaedic surgeons, and allied health professionals like physiotherapists, occupational therapists and neuropsychologists working together to provide comprehensive and world-leading care.

 They will provide innovative and intensive therapies that decrease pain, increase motor function and improve their quality of life.
 One of these therapies is Deep Brain Stimulation (DBS), a surgical treatment that disrupts abnormal brain activity.
 An electrode is implanted into a patient’s brain, which is accompanied by a pacemaker-type device called a pulse generator.
 The generator produces electrical impulses in the electrode that override the abnormal brain activity.
 Often used in patients resistant to other forms of treatment, DBS can enable them to walk and talk again.